muhammet-cakmak/Fraud-Detection/README.md

 # Feature Engineering

-* We defined the cards with less than 2 frequencies as invalid cards and we set the observations of those card values as missing values.
+* We define the cards with less than 2 frequencies as invalid cards and we set the observations of those card values as missing values.
-* We created the Userid combining 'card1', 'P_emaildomain', and 'addr1' variables as a string.
+* We create the Userid combining 'card1', 'P_emaildomain', and 'addr1' variables as a string.
 Infacy we tried many Userid variables from the cards,'P_emaildomain', and 'addr1' and finally we decided to use these three varibles as they give better AUC score in the final results.
-* We extracted the used browser, device OS, and the versions of the devices.
+* We extract the used browser, device OS, and the versions of the devices.
-* We standardized the transaction amount and saved it as a new variable.
+* We standardize the transaction amount and saved it as a new variable.
-* We created a dummy variable that controls whether the user uses the last updated browsers.
+* We create a dummy variable that controls whether the user uses the last updated browsers.
-* We extracted country information from email domains and the foreign country information from the decimal length of the transaction amounts.
+* We extract country information from email domains and the foreign country information from the decimal length of the transaction amounts.
-* We checked whether the purchaser and the recipient emails have the same domain and created a dummy for this check.
+* We check whether the purchaser and the recipient emails have the same domain and created a dummy for this check.
-* We created time variables and US h.olidays variables.
+* We create time variables and US h.olidays variables.
-* We mean encoded fraud ratios for ProductCD and M4 categories.
+* We mean encode fraud ratios for ProductCD and M4 categories.
-* We rescaled  D Columns to transform them into their point in the past.
+* We rescale  D Columns to transform them into their point in the past.
-* We performed rolling window aggregations of the last ten transactions.
+* We perform rolling window aggregations of the last ten transactions.
-* We factorized categorical variables into numerical values and set their missing values as -1.
+* We factorize categorical variables into numerical values and set their missing values as -1.
-* We frequency encoded 'addr1', 'card1', 'card2', 'card3', 'P_emaildomain' variables.
+* We frequency encode 'addr1', 'card1', 'card2', 'card3', 'P_emaildomain' variables.
-* We aggregated many numerical variables with respect to the Userid and finally, we dropped the Userid in order not to memorize the Train data.
+* We aggregate many numerical variables with respect to the Userid and finally, we dropped the Userid in order not to memorize the Train data.

 # Model